Faculty

 Jacquie spent the first decade of her career teaching at the primary level in local public schools, serving as a statewide literacy consultant, and teaching graduate level classes to teachers in mathematics through the Center for Innovation in Education.

-Jacquie’s interests and areas of study include contemporary literature, U.S. history, child psychology and social justice.
-She teaches language arts to the upper elementary and middle school groups.
-Her classes integrate social studies, literature and writing.
+Jacquie’s interests and areas of study include contemporary literature, history, child psychology and social justice.
+She is the core teacher for the upper elementary group, and teaches language arts to the upper elementary and middle school groups.
+Her classes integrate literature, writing and social studies.
 Her focus in the school includes providing educational and community leadership.

 Jacquie is an avid reader, hiker and traveler.
 She lives in Bristol with her husband, Marc.
-She loves spending time with her adult children, Ari, Lizzie, Anneka, son-in-law Dan, and grandchildren Ellis and Frankie.
+She loves spending time with her adult children, Ari, Lizzie, Anneka, and their partners, and grandchildren Ellis and Frankie.

 Brendan Collins